 Greetings and welcome to one of our many solutions!
 We provide a desktop-based virtual reality platform for use with our learning management system.
 Desktop-based virtual reality uses a computer monitor for virtual reality applications that provide a graphical interface for its users.
 Virtual Reality (VR) is the technology that provides almost real and/or believable experiences in a virtual way.
 It is a more cost-effective solution when compared to immersive VR environments that typically require expensive hardware (i.e. goggles).
 The virtual platform consists of a computer-generated environment (i.e. world) which exists in three dimensions (but shown on a 2D display).
 Users can freely navigate in three dimensions around the world.
 It is developed using a specialized software application server known as OpenSimulator.
 OpenSimulator is an open source multi-platform, multi-user 3D application server.
 It is used to create our virtual environment (or world) which can then be accessed through a variety of clients (or viewers).
 This is what allows users to “see” into the world.

-The viewer that we use for Mac-based platforms is called the Phoenix Firestorm Viewer.
+We have an alternative viewer that we use for Mac-based platforms called the Phoenix Firestorm Viewer.
 The Mac version can be downloaded here.
-The application version is 6.5.3 (65658), released on 06/04/2022 and is approximately 215.3Mb.
+The application version is 6.6.8 (68380), released on 01/03/2023 and is approximately 230.6Mb.
 Simply, download, run installer, drag app icon to app folder, and then open app.

 When we first installed the application, it was on a Windows laptop with a 4K high resolution display.
 The resolution on the laptop was shown to be 3840 x 2160 pixels (very high which is typical for modern laptops).
 The text in the Cool VL Viewer application appeared very “tiny”.
 The “tiny text” issue is caused by programs that are not optimized for high-DPI resolutions and programs that don’t scale well.
 In order to fix this problem in the Cool VL Viewer, go to Edit -> Preferences and select the Graphics tab.
 Check the box for “High DPI mode” and restart the application.
 The text should appear normal.